-To obtain a voter registration form or absentee ballot application form, or to find out dates for the elections, for registering, for filing absentee ballot applications and submitting ballots:
+To find out dates for the elections, for registering, for filing absentee ballot or early mail ballot applications and submitting ballots:

-- Call the NYS Board of Elections at 1-800-367-8683, or download the forms/calendar from the web site for the New York State Board of Elections www.elections.ny.gov. - Call, write to, or download forms/calendar from the web site for your local county board of elections.
-You can get their contact information from the NYS Board of Elections. - Call your local League of Women Voters, or the League of Women Voters of New York State at 518-465-4162 or toll free at 1-866-598-6971, or go to our web site at www.lwvny.org.
+- Call the NYS Board of Elections at 1-800-367-8683, or download the forms/calendar from the web site for the New York State Board of Elections www.elections.ny.gov. - Call, write to, or download forms/calendar from the web site for your local county Board of Elections.
+You can get their contact information from the NYS Board of Elections.